kal0uf/kal0uf/README.md

 🎓 Education

-Incoming — BSc Computer Science at TU Delft
+- Currently studying at the British School of Amsterdam and building my foundations through personal projects and self-study
-Currently studying at the British School of Amsterdam and building my foundations through personal projects and self-study
+- Upcoming — BSc Computer Science at TU Delft

 🛠️ Skills & Languages

-Python is my main language — it's what I use for all my projects.
+- Python is my main language — it's what I use for all my projects.
 I also have experience with C++, C# and SQL.

 🎯 Goals

-Break into the field of AI / Data Science
+- Break into the field of AI / Data Science
-Contribute to open source projects
+- Contribute to open source projects
-Keep building cool things and learning every day
+- Keep building cool things and learning every day

 <!--
 **manasdamle/manasdamle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.